erykwalczak/EBArulebook/README.md

 the scraped html file.
 Look for the IDs: ‘article-id/\[DIGIT\]’.
 See `parse_EBA_page()` for details.

-## Q\&As
+## Q&As

 ### Scraper

 Search for questions.
-There are 1757 Q\&As (1652 Final and 105 Rejected)
+There are 1757 Q&As (1652 Final and 105 Rejected)
 as of 8 June 2019.
 Status: use ‘All’: both ‘Final’ and ‘Rejected’.

-Maximum displayed Q\&As per page is 200 so 9 pages in total (see the final part the URL: ‘cur=2’).
+Maximum displayed Q&As per page is 200 so 9 pages in total (see the final part the URL: ‘cur=2’).

 Use `scrape_EBA_QA.js` from the command line